quantumlib/Cirq/docs/dev/triage.md

 The triage states are:

 * `triage/accepted` – there is consensus among the maintainers that this is a real bug, or a reasonable feature to add with a reasonable design, and hence it is ready to be implemented
+* `triage/discuss` – can be added to any issue type to bring them up during the next Cirq Cynq meeting and/or to signal need for a decision (in addition, consider also pinging the maintainers who need to come to consensus around the issue)
 * `triage/duplicate` – for issues that turn out to be essentially the same as other existing issues (in which case, they're likely to be closed)
-* `triage/discuss` – can be added to any issue type to bring them up during the next Cirq Cynq meeting and/or to signal need for a decision (in addition, consider also pinging the maintainers who need to come to consensus around the issue)
-* `triage/needs-reproduction` – for bugs only
 * `triage/needs-feasibility` – for feature requests (maybe bugs)
 * `triage/needs-more-evidence` – for plausible requests that nevertheless need more compelling evidence about their value for enough users to warrant implemention and maintenance
-* `triage/stale` – issues are automatically marked stale after 90 days of inactivity, and closed 60 days after that
+* `triage/needs-reproduction` – for bugs only
 * `triage/wont-fix` – for when the decision is against pursuing something (perhaps because the thing in question is working as designed, or because changing it is impractical, or some other reason)

 The workflows are illustrated below.